nginxinc/mra-content-service/README.md

-#NGINX Microservices Reference Architecture: Pages Service
+# NGINX Microservices Reference Architecture: Content Service

 This repository contains a simple Go application and provides retrieves and displays content for the NGINX _Ingenious_ application.
 The
 _Ingenious_ application has been developed by the NGINX Professional Services team to provide a reference architecture for building your own microservices based application using NGINX as the service mesh for the services.

-The pages application is configured to retrieve data from other components in the NGINX Microservice Reference Architecture:
+The Content Service application is configured to retrieve data from other components in the NGINX Microservice Reference Architecture:
 - [Album Manager](https://github.com/nginxinc/ngra-album-manager "Album Manager")

-The default configuration for all the components of the MRA, including the Pages service, is to use the [Fabric Model Architecture](https://www.nginx.com/blog/microservices-reference-architecture-nginx-fabric-model/ "Fabric Model").
+The default configuration for all the components of the MRA, including the Content service, is to use the [Fabric Model Architecture](https://www.nginx.com/blog/microservices-reference-architecture-nginx-fabric-model/ "Fabric Model").
 Instructions for using the [Router Mesh](https://www.nginx.com/blog/microservices-reference-architecture-nginx-router-mesh-model/) or
 [Proxy Model](https://www.nginx.com/blog/microservices-reference-architecture-nginx-proxy-model/) architectures will be made available in the future.

 ## Quick start
 As a single service in the set of services which make up the NGINX Microservices Reference Architecture application, _Ingenious_, the content service is not meant to function as a standalone service.
+Once you have built the image, it can be deployed to a container engine along with the other components of the _Ingenious_ application, and then the application will be accessible via your browser.

 There are detailed instructions for building the service below, and in order to get started quickly, you can follow these simple instructions to quickly build the image.